|© 1993 - 2019 captainjohn.org

 US & Canada is free.

 Most every single marina that accepts transient boaters, (meaning Loopers and others just traveling through), will have laundry facilities.
-Most
+Most all

-all of them will be coin operated.
+of them will be coin operated.
 Only a very few will be free.
 So, you will need laundry soap & dryer sheets and lots of quarters.

 Nice, clean, safe Bathrooms/Showers:

 Our Looping standards demand nice, clean, safe Bathrooms and Showers.
-While we mention the tiny all in one bathroom/showers on most
+While we mention the tiny all in one bathroom/showers on most boats,

-such a big issue after all.
+big issue after all.
 We seldom use the shower on our boat.

 This is a big one.
 We always select marinas with restaurants and interesting sights to see and things to do within walking distance over those that